CrawLeyYou/FRC-Cad-Tool/README.md

 <h1 align="center"> FRC Cad Tool </h1>

 # What is this?
-A tool made for downloading all cad files across all FRC component sellers.
+A tool made for downloading all CAD files across all FRC component sellers.
 (WCP, AndyMark & CTRE (REV is not supported right now.))

 # How to use it?
 First, you need to download and install [NodeJS](https://nodejs.org/en/download/),